Nick-Gottschlich/Social-Amnesia/README.md

 This is the simplest option.
 Bundled and easily usable files for Mac and Windows are available in the zip files on the [releases](https://github.com/Nick-Gottschlich/Social-Amnesia/releases) page.

 ### How to run Social Amnesia from the command line
-*NOTE:* As of 7.07.18 the project is not compatible with Python 3.7 yet - [related tweepy issue](https://github.com/tweepy/tweepy/pull/1042).

 1. Clone the repo
 2. Set up a new [virtualenv](https://virtualenv.pypa.io/en/stable/) and activate it
 3. Run: